BetterMuSeek

 Fingerboard wood:Chechen

-In 1920, musician George Beauchamp approached John Dopyera, who was a violin maker.
+In 1920, musician George Beauchamp approached John Dopyera, a violin maker.
 They wanted to experiment with guitars, but their attempts failed the first time.
 Although Rickenbacker’s first product was the Frying Pan, an electric lap steel guitar, the company’s legacy continued to flourish with a wide array of acclaimed musicians, including The Beatles, along with renowned guitarists of the 1960s like John Fogerty, Paul Kantner, John Entwistle, and Pete Townshend, who all embraced the iconic Rickenbacker guitars.

 The Beatles 12 string